If you are Canning Stewed Tomatoes, you will be adding peppers and

 Repeat steps until all tomatoes are skinned and chopped.
 You may need to let your water come back to heat in between batches in the blancher.

 Chop your onion and pepper.
-You can safely adjust the type of pepper you use in stewed tomatoes.
+Remember when canning stewed tomatoes like this you can safely adjust the type of pepper you use in stewed tomatoes.
 Use a hotter variety for a spicy jar.
 Use bell or banana peppers for mild.
+Just don't change the quantity or ratio of tomatoes to vegetables.

 You can chop your onions and peppers either by hand, or chunk them up and place in a food processor!
 Love my food processor.
 The size of the pepper is not vital.
 You just want them chopped. if you use a processor, don't over do it!
 You can practically liquefy them.
 Don't go that far. :)